Hazard analysis: Likelihood category examples

 When used as part of an aviation hazard analysis, a "Likelihood" is a specific probability.
 It is the joint probability of a hazard occurring, that hazard causing or contributing to an aircraft accident or incident, and the resulting degree of loss or harm falling within one of the defined severity categories.
-Thus, if there are five severity categories, each hazard will have five likelihoods.
+Thus, if there are five severity categories, each hazard may have five unique likelihoods.
 In the US, the FAA provides a continuous probability scale for measuring likelihood, but also includes seven likelihood categories as part of its safety risk management policy.